-He currently sits as the Executive Chairman of Emas Kiara Industries Berhad and as the Non-Executive Chairman of Bintai Kinden Corporation Berhad and Carimin Petroleum Berhad.
-He is also a Director of Kontena National Berhad.
+He currently sits as the Non-Executive Chairman of Bintai Kinden Corporation Berhad and Carimin Petroleum Berhad.
 He is also active in various charitable and voluntary organizations, including the Rotary Club DiRaja Kuala Lumpur, Lions Club and the Malaysian Humanitarian Foundation.

-ONG PUAY KOON, 71
+ONG PUAY KOON, 73